 Odd title?
 Well, I’m sitting here drinking my morning cuppa coffee (the first of many) and a blue jay swooped past my window.
 While the rest of the country is in weather Hell, we’re having unseasonably sunny and warm here in the northern Willamette Valley of Oregon.
 The weather people are starting to babble about drought, which is a serious concern, but right now I’m basking in sunshine and an abundance of birds at my feeders.

 I maintain a hummingbird feeder and have hummers at my backdoor all year long.
 They must nest in my willow or pear tree but I’ve yet to see any baby hummingbirds.
 I also use a wire suet feeder in my large quince bush outside my kitchen window.
 This feeder is my “entertainment center” while I’m cooking or washing dishes.

 But my favorite feeder is the large green platform feeder that husband built for me.
 This feeder is set outside our dining room window.
 The beautiful feeder sat snubbed by the birds for a few years and became mostly obscured by the overgrown butterfly bush.
 Once we pruned the heck out of the bush, the birds arrived.

-I have my jobs cut out for me… so I’d better get to work.
+I have my mending work cut out for me… so I’d better get to work.